Internships – New York

 - 8 week duration

-- 3-4 days per week, 5-6 hrs per day (can work around student’s schedule for the best days and times)
+- Ideal candidate will be available for 20 hours per week (can work around student’s schedule for the best days and times)

 - No experience is required, though candidates who are not US citizens or permanent residents must provide proof of a student visa